 Please Note: If this information affects you, seek advice from a licensed professional.

-In a significant development for the motorcycle industry, KTM AG has successfully secured €600 million in funding, enabling the company to fulfill its restructuring plan and stabilize its financial position.
-This funding comes at a crucial time, as KTM faced a severe financial crisis that led to self-administration and a comprehensive restructuring process. - read more
+KTM AG, the renowned Austrian motorcycle manufacturer, has successfully secured €600 million in funding, enabling the company to fulfill its restructuring plan and stabilize its financial position.
+This development is particularly significant for Australian riders and dealers who rely on KTM's presence in the market. - read more

 Caravan loans are a fantastic way for Australians to finance their dream of owning a mobile home on wheels.
 They offer the convenience of spreading the cost of a caravan over time, making it more affordable for those who may not have the funds to buy one outright. - read more